phossa/smartselect/README.md

 - Handles much more complicated data relations than single or multiple select.
 - Unlimited option levels or hierarchy supported.
 - Toolbar with search, save as alias, undo, fold/unfold, checkall/uncheckall buttons.
 - Optimized.
-10 times faster than other select plugins with more than 1000+ <OPTION>
+10 times faster than other select plugins with more than 1000+ &lt;OPTION&gt;s
 - Almost everything is configurable.
 - Bootstrap compatible but not required.